Microplastics: Ice cores

-Kelly et al. found 96 microplastic particles from 14 different types of polymers in an ice core sampled in 2009 from east Antarctica.
-Plastic pollution has previously been recorded in Antarctic surface waters and sediments as well as in Arctic sea ice, but this is thought to be the first time plastic has been found in Antarctic sea ice.
-Relatively large particle sizes suggest local pollution sources.
+Plastic pollution has previously been recorded in Antarctic surface waters and sediments as well as in the Arctic sea ice, but in 2009, for the first time, plastic was found in Antarctic sea ice, with 96 microplastic particles from 14 different types of polymers in an ice core sampled from east Antarctica.
+Relatively large particle sizes in Antarctic sea ice suggest local pollution sources.

 Freshwater

 Microplastics have been widely detected in the world's aquatic environments.
 The first study on microplastics in freshwater ecosystems was published in 2011 that found an average of 37.8 fragments per square meter of Lake Huron sediment samples.
 Additionally, studies have found MP (microplastic) to be present in all of the Great Lakes with an average concentration of 43,000 MP particle km−2.
-Microplastics have also been detected in freshwater ecosystems outside of the United States.
+Microplastics have also been detected in freshwater ecosystems outside of the United States, for example in 2019 study conducted in Poland showed that microplastic was present in all 30 studied lakes of the Masurian Lakeland with density from 0.27 to 1.57 particles per liter.
 In Canada, a three-year study found a mean microplastic concentration of 193,420 particles km−2 in Lake Winnipeg.
 None of the microplastics detected were micro-pellets or beads and most were fibers resulting from the breakdown of larger particles, synthetic textiles, or atmospheric fallout.
 The highest concentration of microplastic ever discovered in a studied freshwater ecosystem was recorded in the Rhine river at 4000 MP particles kg−1.

+Watersheds

+Researchers from Western Carolina University, Highlands Biological Station, and Virginia Tech found microplastics in Richland Creek watershed in Western North Carolina.
+90% of the microplastics were fibers, largely attributed to clothing, city runoff, and atmospheric deposition.